 Ethan Levine is Head of Real Assets and Sustainability, a member of the Investment Committee and Senior Executive Group of CF Private Equity.
 His primary responsibilities include due diligence, investment selection, portfolio construction, monitoring, and fundraising for the firm’s real assets and sustainability programs, which include mandates surrounding natural resources and environmental sustainability that are constructed with co-investments, direct operating platforms, secondaries and primaries.
 Additionally, he contributes to the firm’s buyouts, growth equity, and venture capital strategies.
 Ethan originally joined CF Private Equity in 2007 as a Senior Analyst in the CF Private Equity Associate Program.
 Prior to CF Private Equity, Ethan specialized in energy markets at Charles River Associates, an economic and litigation consulting firm in Boston, MA.
 At Charles River Associates, he advised power and utility clients with their damages litigation, regulatory approval and business strategy forecasting.
 While at business school, Ethan worked at Rockland Capital, a power generation focused private equity firm, headquartered in The Woodlands, TX, where he conducted due diligence on potential power generation asset acquisitions and helped manage existing portfolio investments.
 Ethan is a member of the advisory boards of several private equity limited partnerships.
 He is the treasurer and former chairperson of the Board for Hillel at Dartmouth College.
 Ethan received a B.A., B.E. and an M.E.M. from Dartmouth College and an M.B.A. from the University of Chicago Booth School of Business.

 Cari Lodge is Head of Secondaries, a member of the Investment Committee and Senior Executive Group of CF Private Equity.
 She oversees the origination, evaluation, structuring and negotiation of secondaries transactions as well as the portfolio construction, monitoring and fundraising of the firm’s secondary funds.
 Additionally, Cari contributes to the firm’s buyout, growth equity, venture capital, and real assets and sustainability strategies.
 Cari has over 22 years of secondaries experience and has closed over 375 secondary transactions for approximately $2.8 billion in total exposure.
 She began her career at Donaldson, Lufkin and Jenrette (which merged with Credit Suisse in 2000) as an Associate in Investment Banking.
 She spent 12 years with Credit Suisse’s Secondary Team, Strategic Partners, since its founding in 2000, and served as a member of the Investment Committee.
 Prior to joining CF Private Equity, Cari was at Tulane University’s Investment Management Office where she was responsible for overseeing the private equity and private real assets investments for the endowment.
 She is presently a member of the advisory board of several private equity limited partnerships.
 Cari is also a member of the Investment Committee of her alma mater, The Hotchkiss School.
-She received an A.B. from Dartmouth College in both Economics and Government and an M.B.A. from Columbia Business School.
+In 2022, she was recognized by PEI as one of the top ten women of influence in private markets.
+Cari received an A.B. from Dartmouth College in both Economics and Government and an M.B.A. from Columbia Business School.

 Aaron Miller is Head of Global Venture Capital, a member of the Investment Committee and Senior Executive Group of CF Private Equity.
 His primary responsibilities include due diligence, investment selection, portfolio construction, monitoring and fundraising for the firm’s venture capital platform.
 In addition, Aaron oversees sourcing, screening, execution and monitoring of the venture growth direct investment practice.
 He also contributes to the firm’s buyout, growth equity, emerging markets, real assets and sustainability strategies.
 Aaron brings over 20 years of private equity, M&A, capital markets and management consulting experience.
 Prior to joining CF Private Equity, Aaron was a senior banker at Lazard Frères & Co. in the mergers and acquisitions department in New York.
 During his tenure at Lazard, he counseled companies and institutions in technology, media and telecom industries (TMT) advising on strategic, financial, takeover defense and capital structure matters.
 As an investment banker, he completed investments and executed transactions in North America, Asia, Europe and Latin America.
 Aaron also worked in the corporate finance department at Barclays Capital and Lehman Brothers.
 Prior to investment banking, Aaron began his career as a management consultant, where he advised a broad range of clients on strategy, sales force effectiveness and organizational design matters.
 Aaron serves on the advisory boards of several venture capital partnerships.
 Aaron earned a B.A. from University of Michigan and an M.B.A. from Yale University.